jpswade/jpswade.github.io/_posts/2007-02-14-fixing-a-faulty-laptop-dc-jack-connector.md

 I found that the sites above were charging a fortune for the replacement jack, so I checked all my usual suppliers for components including Maplin, no such luck.

 Then, a brainwave, I could cross reference google with eBay and see if anyone had mentioned a [jack for a ze4111s](http://www.google.com/search?hl=en&q=site%3Aebay.co.uk+%2Bze4111s+%2Bjack&btnG=Search) recently.
-So that&#8217;s what I did, and soon discovered the seller &#8220;[laptop18000](http://feedback.ebay.co.uk/ws/eBayISAPI.dll?ViewFeedback&userid=laptop18000)&#8220;, and their shop &#8220;[GOOD DEALS IN](http://stores.ebay.co.uk/GOOD-DEALS-IN)&#8221; based in the USA, but sells DC jacks for laptops for very cheap compared to the previous offers.
+So that's what I did, and soon discovered the seller &#8220;[laptop18000](http://feedback.ebay.co.uk/ws/eBayISAPI.dll?ViewFeedback&userid=laptop18000)&#8220;, and their shop &#8220;[GOOD DEALS IN](http://stores.ebay.co.uk/GOOD-DEALS-IN)&#8221; based in the USA, but sells DC jacks for laptops for very cheap compared to the previous offers.

 <p align="center">
   <a href="http://wade.be/upload/e901_1_b.JPG" title="DC Power Jack for HP Laptop motherboard XL XF XZ HP ZE"><img src="http://wade.be/upload/e901_1_b.JPG" alt="DC Power Jack for HP Laptop motherboard XL XF XZ HP ZE" /></a>